climbcat/nodespeak/README.md

-# Flowchart Compiler
+# GOTO-Eliminating Flowchart Compiler

+This is a fun, experimental project I did to learn more about compiler tech and web-based UIs.

-Flowcharts correspond to code with GOTOs, and the use of GOTOs is broadly considered bad programming practice.
+Flowcharts are code with GOTOs, which are considered bad practice, but also a convenient way to visualize small branching programs or processes.

-At the same time, flowcharts are low-key considered a convenient "back-of-an-envelope" way of describing small programs.
-They are actually quite useful.

-So - what if you could run your flowchart as code in a high-level language like Python or C++?
+What if we could draw a flowchart and then export it as legal Python code, without any of the silly GOTO's?
 Well, now you can!

-This d3js/Django app implements a visual flowchart & datagraph editor, with a flowchart compiler outputting legal Python translations of your favourite flowcharts.
+This d3js/Django app implements a visual flowchart editor and flowchart-to-Python compiler.

-It was a experimental project I did around 2020 to learn about compiler tech, web-based UI, and a fun exploration of the concepts of flowcharts, datagraphs and GOTOs.
+In the service of transparency, it should be noted that the (totally legal and correct) code output by this project is actually not much more readable than the goto-riddled mess it came from, but it sure was fun to write the project though: Building the AST, read and implement the GOTO-elimination steps, the recursive code generator, and make it all come together.

 ## GOTO elimination

 Flowcharts can be transformed into structured code following a process called "GOTO elimination".

+Structued code is code that can be represented as a tree - an abstract syntax tree (AST).
+Flowchars are represented by a graph (with potential cyclical pahts).

-The GOTO elimination process compiles your flowchart-AST into a structured code-AST.
-AST stands for "abstract syntax tree", a central concept in most compilers - a data format that corresponds to code.
-Most compilers perform various optimizing operations on the AST in order to later code generate something that is more optimized.
-In our case, we perform GOTO-elimination on the flowchart-AST, and are able to generate structured code from that.
+The GOTO elimination process compiles your flowchart-AST (a graph) into a structured code-AST.
+The AST is a central concept in compiler tech, and a data format that corresponds to structured code.
+Real compilers perform various optimizing operations on the AST in order to generate more optimized code.
+In our case, we perform GOTO-elimination on the AST instead, and are able to transform the AST into legal, structured code.

 This project implements a combined flowchart & datagraph and goto-elimination tool.
 So perhaps, the code it outputs tends to be unreadable, however, it does work!
 Declared a successful tech demo.

 #### NOTE

-But what in the world is a datagraph?
-The datagraph corresponds to function calls and return values, while the flowchart corresponds to control flow.
-It also bears mentioning that the flowchart-AST is generally a graph just like the flowchart itself, and not strictly a tree.
+However, what even is a datagraph?
+The datagraph corresponds to the tree of function calls and return values that can be nested as a gree, while the flowchart corresponds to a control flow graph.
+That simple.

 ## Setup